Story: Gross, Richard Oliver

 Richard Oliver Gross made a major contribution to public sculpture in New Zealand between the wars.
 He was born in Barrow-in-Furness, Lancashire, England, on 10 January 1882 to George Gross, an engine-driver, and his wife, Emma Eliza Lines.
 After attending Barrow grammar school, he received training as a sculptor, first at the Camberwell School of Arts and Crafts under Albert Toft, an academic sculptor heavily schooled in the classics, and then in various London studios.
 In his 20s Gross lived in South Africa as an architectural carver; his experiences made him a lifelong opponent of that country's racial policies.
 While there he married Ethel Jane Bailey at Pietermaritzburg on 25 July 1912.
 Two years later they moved to New Zealand and began farming near Helensville, where Gross became a director of the Kaipara Co-op Dairy Company.

 Sculpture was, however, Gross's first love and after the war he moved to Newmarket, Auckland, and set up a studio.
 As communities looked for a way to commemorate the Great War, opportunities arose for public sculptures in war memorials.
-Gross's first commission was for the Cambridge memorial, which he completed in 1923.
+Gross designed but did not sculpt the statue of a soldier for the Clive war memorial in Hawke's Bay, unveiled in 1921.
+Gross's first sculpture commission was for the Cambridge memorial, which he completed in 1923.
 Characteristically, he chose to carve in marble a semi-nude male figure: a realistic portrayal of a shirtless digger with sandbags at his feet and also an expression of the ideal of sacrifice.
 Other memorial commissions followed, all carried out in association with two Auckland architects, William Gummer and M. K. Draffin, whom Gross had met through their mutual membership of the Quoin Club in Auckland.
 Working with Gummer, Gross sculpted in bronze an aspiring male figure on the top of the Auckland Grammar School memorial, the lion at the base of the Dunedin cenotaph, and the fountain at the National War Memorial carillon in Wellington.
 Draffin asked him to carry out the delicate bronze frieze around the Havelock North memorial, the stone frieze on the Auckland War Memorial Museum, and the decorative elements on the Wellington cenotaph including two panels of a call-to-arms relief and the equestrian figure on top, the Will to Peace.
 After the Second World War Gross added bronze lions to the cenotaph.

 Certain features characterised this war memorial work.
 One was an elegant control of anatomical form.
 Within the tradition of representational art, Gross's work was perfect in its proportions and always sinuous and smooth in its finish.
 Second, despite his mastery of realistic anatomy, Gross always conceived of his work as symbolic of abstract ideals.
 His fondness for lions expressed the imperial connection, while his fascination with naked or semi-naked figures reaching upward conveyed the attempt of mankind to rise out of material confines and grasp after spiritual ideals.
 The figures of Endeavour on the Auckland Grammar School memorial, Sacrifice on the Cambridge memorial and the Wellington Will to Peace are of this nature.